Le Marais Walking Tour (Self Guided), Paris

 Sight(s) Featured in This Guide:

-• Hotel de Ville (City Hall)
+- Hotel de Ville (City Hall)

-• Hotel de Sens
+- Hotel de Sens

-• Eglise Saint-Paul-Saint-Louis (St Paul-St Louis Church)
+- Eglise Saint-Paul-Saint-Louis (St. Paul-St Louis Church)

-• Place des Vosges (Vosges Square)
+- Place des Vosges (Vosges Square)

-• Maison de Victor Hugo (Victor Hugo House Museum)
+- Maison de Victor Hugo (Victor Hugo House Museum)

-• Rue des Francs-Bourgeois (Street of the Bourgeoisie Franks)
+- Rue des Francs-Bourgeois (Street of the Bourgeoisie Franks)

-• Musee Carnavalet (Paris History Museum)
+- Musee Carnavalet (Paris History Museum)

-• Rue des Rosiers (Street of the Rosebushes)
+- Rue des Rosiers (Street of the Rosebushes)

 1) Hotel de Ville (City Hall)

-Paris's City Hall is the largest city hall building in Europe and one of the most prominent landmarks of the French capital.
-Curiously enough, the early sessions of Paris municipal council were held at the home of a city mayor – the practice continued until the 16th century when King Francis I ordered to build a dedicated Renaissance-style Hôtel de Ville.
+The City Hall of Paris, overlooking its namesake square, is the largest city hall building in Europe.
+Historically central to Parisian life, this location has been the city’s administrative hub since 1357 when the provost of merchants purchased the site intending to make it a public gathering space.
+Curiously enough, the early sessions of the Paris municipal council were held at the home of a city mayor – the practice continued until the 16th century when King Francis I ordered a purpose-built edifice for that.
+The Renaissance-style building's south wing was commissioned in 1535.
+Later, it was joined by the north wing, in 1605, under Henry IV and Louis XIII.

-Centuries later, that first purpose-built edifice served as headquarters for the French Revolution, accommodating Robespierre and his supporters.
-Ironically, it was there that Robespierre himself was arrested at the end of the infamous “Rule of Terror” period, during which anyone opposing the revolution was sent to the guillotine.
+As the French Revolution headquarters, the City Hall accommodated Maximilien Robespierre and his supporters.
+Ironically, it was here that Robespierre himself was arrested in 1794, at the end of the infamous Rule of Terror period, during which anyone opposing the revolution was sent to the guillotine.

-Outside the building is decorated with 108 statues of famous Parisians like Voltaire, Rousseau, Charles Perrault, Jean-Baptiste Pigalle, and others.
-The other thirty statues there represent French cities.
-The clock at the central tower is also adorned with statues – several female sculptures depicting the river Seine, the city of Paris, the “Work” and the “Education”.
+Reconstruction between 1874 and 1882 adhered to the original Renaissance-style exterior, while the interior had to be created anew, including lavish ceremonial rooms decorated with murals by noted artists.
+The façade featured 108 statues by prominent sculptors, including Auguste Rodin, who created the likenesses of famous Parisians such as philosophers Voltaire and Jean-Jacques Rousseau, writer Charles Perrault (author of "The Sleeping Beauty", "Little Red Riding Hood", and "Cinderella"), sculptor Jean-Baptiste Pigalle, and many others.
+Another thirty statues here represent French cities.
+The clock at the central tower is also adorned with statues – several female sculptures depicting the river Seine, the city of Paris, the “Work,” and the “Education”.

-While public access to the City Hall is generally restricted, there are two rooms in the building constantly allocated to art exhibitions.
-One of them usually features photography and the other one – art in general.
-Also, there are almost always some cultural events or exhibitions taking place outside, in the square in front of the building.
-Still, the main attraction for tourists visiting the Paris City Hall is, undoubtedly, its architecture!
+While public access to the City Hall is generally restricted, there are two rooms in the building constantly allocated to art exhibitions: one for photography, and one for art in general.
+Also, there are almost always some cultural events taking place outside, in the square in front of the building.

 2) Hotel de Sens